Grid-LTS/syncmanager/README.md

 ## Sync  Manager (Python3)

+(in Progress)

 ### Description
-This is a version of the Sync Job Manager (written in Bash) written in python 3.
+This is a version of the Sync Job Manager (for Bash) written in python 3.
 This script automates the task of syncing folders and projects (databases) on client computers with a central server.
 It builds on other software for data synchronization between distributed systems.
 At the moment support for Git & Unison is implemented, but other protocols like rsync are planned for the future.
 In case of Git **all** branches in for those projects, which are stated in the *.conf files, will be synced with the server.

+### Installation
+#### Local development
+run setup script ./setup.sh

 ### Usage
 for pulling changes from the server